Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 This is the main area of activity for the user to interact with the program.
 There are five main buttons that the player can choose from, each button represents one of the possible hand formations.
 The buttons are interactive in that they change color when they are pressed.
 When the player chooses a hand shape, the game begins!
 Instantly the computer, “Sheldon", makes its choice and the result of the game is displayed in the results section.
 The scoreboard shows who the victor is simultaneously.
 The results area displays the outcome of each selection made by the player and the scoreboard shows a running tally for the series.

-When a player reaches five victories an alert shows a message as to who won the series; When this alert message shows and the user clicks "ok" on the alert, the game is reset to play again.
+When a player reaches five victories an alert shows a message as to who won the series; when this alert message shows and the user clicks "ok" on the alert, the game is reset to play again.

 At the bottom of the game area there is a "Play Again" button in case the user is dismayed with their score and they would prefer to start again, rather than to lose to Sheldon.